 Project

-Time rebound, time prosperity, and sustainable consumption (ReZeitKon)
+Time rebound, time wealth, and sustainable consumption (ReZeitKon)

-The relationship between the central constructs time rebound effect, objective time use, subjective time perception, and sustainability of consumption is investigated empirically with the help of the first comprehensive nationwide survey and it is simulated with the help of a computational model.
+The relationship between the central constructs time rebound effect, objective time use, subjective time perception, and sustainability of consumption was investigated empirically with the help of the first comprehensive nationwide survey in three waves, (before during and after the COVID-19 lockdown) and it was simulated prospectively.
+To this end, a simulation model was developed, calibrated with empirical data, and the effects of three qualitative future scenarios (A »Time is money«, B »Time is personal time«, and C »Time is externally controlled time« on CO2-emissions were simulated quantitatively.

-Fraunhofer ISI (Lead Competence Center Foresight) drafts, develops, runs, and validates a simulation model to assess the time rebound effect and its associated environmental impacts of consumption under the conditions of time scarcity and time affluence:
+Fraunhofer ISI (Lead Department of Foresight) drafted, developed, validated and runs a simulation model to assess the time rebound effect and its associated environmental impacts of consumption under the conditions of time scarcity and time affluence:

 • Environmentally Extended Input-Output-Models for the national economy (EE-IO) with extrapolation of the environmental effects in Germany taking into consideration the sample of the representative survey

-• Prospective simulation of time rebound effects with the help of a system dynamics model featuring concise case studies that build upon current debates (e.g., working time regimes, automated driving)
+• Prospective simulation of the environmental impacts of time-efficient practices, time rebound effects and time wealth changes with the help of a system dynamics model

-The time rebound effects constructed and anticipated this way will provide insights for the realization of novel technologies and practices as well as additional measures.
+The time rebound effects constructed and anticipated this way provided insights for the realization of novel technologies and practices as well as additional time policy measures to reduce carbon emissions.

 Duration